What Is Short-Tail Keywords? SEO Glossary

 What Is Short-Tail Keywords?

-These keywords sit at the top of the search demand curve, where a small number of terms account for a large share of total search volume.
-They are the most competitive keywords in any niche, with established brands and high-authority websites dominating the top positions.
+Because they sit at the head of the curve, short-tail keywords are the most competitive terms in any niche, with established brands and high-authority websites dominating the top positions.

 Why Short-Tail Keywords Matter for SEO